jibin-kr/nativeScript-drawer-navigation-template-with-tabs-ng/README.md

-# NativeScript with Angular Drawer Navigation Template
+# NativeScript with Angular Drawer Navigation and TabView Template

 App templates help you jump start your native cross-platform apps with built-in UI elements and best practices.
 Save time writing boilerplate code over and over again when you create new apps.